zomowareceo/zomowareceo/README.md

 my **Next.js** faster, And **GitHub** to store my source code, And **Git** to work with this same source code, And **Framer Motion** to have animation on my web apps, And **Lucide** to add all kind of icons to my websites.

+# Contact

+I will be happy to have a conversation with you over your discord server at https://discord.gg/79dPTHxzg4.